tagohd/mono/Characters/CURSED AL.md

 # Al, THE SOUL TAKER
 With enough [[SOUL|SOULS]], he will become godlike.
 His essence is eternal, but there has always been someone to banish him.
 SOULS taken by AL are gradually forgotten until they all but disappear from existence. #Cite/Game/Undertale  [gameRefType:: Undertale/Plot]

-What draws people to AL?
+[question:: What draws people to AL?
 Not what makes someone willing to forfeit their SOUL, but what are the first steps?
-Does AL seek them out, or is he summoned?
+Does AL seek them out, or is he summoned?]

 ![[weird_bird.png]]
 CURSED AL maybe?